ramakay/claude-organizer/README.md

 ## The `/enhance` Command

 Transform vague requests into comprehensive, well-structured prompts using [Claude's best practices](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/claude-4-best-practices).
-This powerful slash command works directly in Claude Code - no setup required.
+This powerful slash command is included with claude-organize and automatically installed to your Claude commands directory.

 ### What it does